k20037599/SEG-small-group-project/README.md

 - Riya Chawla
 - Koizumi Do-oma
 - Hawra Al Alsaba
-*Add any further information about the team here, such as absent team members.*

 ## Project structure
 The project is called `system`.
 It currently consists of a single app `clubs`.

 ## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).
+The deployed version of the application can be found at https://immense-brook-18799.herokuapp.com/.

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: